-From food and clothing to bullets and bombs; from tanks, trucks, and HMMWVs to boats and aircraft; from their weapons to the installations where they work and live with their families, ACC ensures U.S. Soldiers have what they need to be successful.
+From food and clothing to bullets and bombs; from tanks and trucks to boats and aircraft; from Soldiers' weapons to the installations where they work and live with their families, ACC ensures they have what they need to be successful.

-ACC ensures contracting support to the war fighter as mission requirements emerge and as the Army transforms and operates within the continental United States and throughout the globe.
+ACC ensures contracting support to the Soldier as mission requirements emerge and as the Army transforms and operates around the globe.

-The ECC provides effective and agile contracting service across the full spectrum of military operations for U.S. Army Service Component Commanders in support of Army and joint operations as well as to other defense organizations at locations outside the continental United States.
+In support of Army and joint forces, ACC provides effective and agile contracting service across the full spectrum of military operations for U.S. Army Service Component Commanders, as well as other defense organizations at locations outside the continental United States.
 It has eight contracting support brigades, 13 contracting battalions and 68 contracting teams stationed throughout the world.

 With a wealth of contracting expertise, ACC professionals are dedicated to providing the highest quality of contracting support to all of their customers, whenever and wherever needed.
-A combat multiplier, the Army Contracting Command is doing its part to keep the Army strong.
-If a Soldier needs it, ACC buys it.
+A combat multiplier, ACC is doing its part to keep the Army strong.